felix-wang-0307/weather-search-web/README.md

 1. Create two separated projects for front-end and back-end on some cloud platforms (e.g. Google Cloud)
 2. Install Node.js on your computer

+## Front-end
+1. Open your terminal and change the working directory to the `frontend` folder
+2. Run `npm install` to install the dependencies (e.g. React) according to `package.json`
+3. Run `npm run start` to start the front-end server
+4. Visit `http://localhost:3000` to see the locally deployed front-end
+5. Run `npm run build` to build the front-end project before deploying it to the cloud platform
+6. Deploy the front-end project to the cloud platform or locally
+- For Google Cloud, you can use `gcloud app deploy` to deploy the front-end project
+- For Local, you can use `serve -s build` to deploy the front-end project

 ## Back-end
 1. Open your terminal and change the working directory to the `backend` folder
 2. Create a `.env` file in the `backend` folder and add the following content: